Donald Trump Wanted To ‘Censor The Internet’ With ‘Troubling’ Executive Order, Says Report

 Trump has put himself at the forefront of the purported battle against Republican speech suppression online.
 After notable voices like Alex Jones, James Woods, and Paul Joseph Watson were banned from social media platforms, many on the right claim that these platforms are being selective with who they host.

 Per The Inquisitr, Trump’s White House claims to be taking steps to fight for free speech online.
-Back in May, it asked users of social media platforms like Facebook and Twitter and submit their experiences of oppression.
-However, the tool also asks for respondents’ zip codes and email addresses — even when opting out of newsletters.
+Back in May, it asked users of social media platforms like Facebook and Twitter to submit their experiences of alleged oppression.
+However, the tool also asks for respondents’ zip codes and email addresses even when opting out of newsletters.

 Interestingly, The Verge reports that the tool is a standard Typeform page as opposed to a weapon to battle free speech.
 The New York Times technology columnist Kevin Roose said that the data users input into the survey will likely be used to create a voter profile and end up back on social media platforms.
-Roose claims that Trump will likely pay Facebook “millions” to use the information to target people with ads about the bias of Facebook and social media.
+Roose claims that Trump could pay Facebook “millions” to use the information to target people with ads about the bias of Facebook and social media.